DistributedCollective/sovryn-dapp/.changeset/mighty-geckos-vanish.md

 "frontend": patch
 ---

-SOV-3774: add new Borrowing assets and collateral types
+Add new assets to Lending/Borrowing, Convert, and Market Making pages